coop-git/YamahaMusicCast/README.md

 - [ ] Add Play Info (Artist, track, …)
 - [ ] Autodiscovery
 - [ ] Create a pull request for OH3
+- [ ] Add common Volume/Mute for linked models when Music Cast is active

 ###### v0.60 - In development

 - BREAKING CHANGE: configuration parameters renamed. "config_host" is replaced with "configHost", "config_refreshInterval" is replaced with "configRefreshInterval"
 - Added Artist, Track and Album to the playerControls
+- When error occurs, 1 lines is saved instead of whole stacktrace

 ###### v0.50